MLSysU/Mobius/README.md

 - NVIDIA GPUs (tested on L20, adaptable to other models)
 - CUDA-compatible environment
 - Sufficient CPU memory for offloading operations
-- High-bandwidth CPU-GPU interconnect (PCIe recommended)
+- CPU-GPU interconnect (PCIe supported)

 ## 📚 Getting Started

 1. You can directly use the docker file or install your environment locally according to the environment.yml.
-2. You can change the settings in the fine_tune.yaml according to your practical needs.
+2. Change the settings in the fine_tune.yaml according to your practical needs.
 Here are some descriptions about the functions of all tunable parameters.
 3. Run the train.sh.
 `bash train.sh`
 ### 🔬 Fine-tuning LLaMA-2-7B on XSum Dataset